Epicfisher/touhou-wiki-arrange-parser/README.md

 View the 'List by Song' HTML File Structure in the original HTML form [Here!](https://epicfisher.github.io/touhou-wiki-arrange-parser/root/)

+> This repo is used in my [Touhou Discord Bot](https://github.com/Epicfisher/TouhouDiscordBot) to provide Music Functionality!

 ## Features

 * Parses https://en.touhouwiki.net/wiki/List_by_Groups to return a list of all Touhou Circles, Albums and their Arranged Tracks as a JSON file